golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/publishing-custom-images.md

 # Publishing an image in the registry

+# JS Task API Examples: composing tasks

 {% alert level="info" %}

+This example has been designed to work with the following environments:

-- The tool works on: OS X 10.14+, Ubuntu 18.04 or 20.04, and Windows
+- OS X 10.14+, Ubuntu 20.04 or Windows

-Prerequisites:
+{% /alert %}

+## Prerequisites

 - npm or pip installed
 - gvmkit-build installed [instructions](/docs/creators/javascript/examples/tools/gvmkit-build-installation)
 - a Docker image build [see instructions](/docs/creators/javascript/examples/tools/converting-docker-image-to-golem-format#building-your-docker-image)

+{% alert level="info" %}

-Note: You can also use npx / pipx tools to run gvmkit-build, the former for not having to install the tool and the latter for isolation.
+You can use npx and pipx tools to run gvmkit-build without installation.

 {% /alert %}

 ## Introduction